18 Places to Visit Near Amsterdam by Train

 Kasteel de Haar in Utrecht near Amsterdam

-3. UTRECHT
+4. UTRECHT

-Tours: Utrecht City Canal Cruise; tickets to De Haar Castle and Park
+Book it: Utrecht City Canal Cruise; tickets to De Haar Castle and Park

 Oftentimes referred to as the “mini” version of Amsterdam.
 Utrecht is unequivocally Dutch with abundant canals, lined with terraces containing merry holiday-goers and locals alike.
 The very best way to see the city is from the vantage point of the water, preferably atop one of the many Canal Cruises.

 Roam the streets of the 4th largest city in the Netherlands without Google Maps.
-Even the most directionally challenged traveler (I count myself in that category) will be hard pressed to get lost with the ever-present Dom Tower functioning as a picture-perfect compass.
+Even the most directionally challenged traveler (I count myself in that category) will be hard-pressed to get lost with the ever-present Dom Tower functioning as a picture-perfect compass.

 On the outskirts of Utrecht lies the jaw-dropping De Haar Castle.
 Cinderella would most certainly approve of this turreted beauty.
 The easiest and most scenic way to get to De Haar Castle from Utrecht is by renting a bicycle.
 A leisurely 40-minute ride will bring you to the doorstep of one of the Netherlands’ very best castles

-You might also like: If you are a fan of castles, check out these 16 castles around Amsterdam
+READ BEFORE YOU GO | If you are a fan of castles, check out these 16 castles around Amsterdam

 Breukelen near Amsterdam